Kopernix-RyanB/TOP_Landing_Page/README.md

 This section can be used to place some random information and some pictures about the topic of the website, to appeal to the user.

 Each card holds a place for a picture and a brief description of the picture.

+### Sign-up Section

+When the user reaches the end of the page, he should be reminded to sign up.